 - Other barriers

-These four categories of communication barriers are shown in the following diagram:
+These four types of communication barriers are shown in the following diagram:

 The barriers that generate from within the organization are known as organizational barriers may be of the following types:

 - Negative organizational climate: The main aspect of organizational climate that acts as communication barrier is the negative attitude of top management.
 Negative attitude of top management discourages communication initiative of the employees.

 - Absence of communication policy: Well-designed communication policy encourages communication in the organization.
 In the absence of such policies, employees fail hesitate to communicate.

 - Excessive authority layers: Excessive authority layers acts as a severe impediment to successful communication.
 In the case of excessive authority impediment to successful communication.
 In the case of excessive authority layers, information reaches to its final destination passing through several hierarchical levels.
 As a result, information may be distorted or lost.
 Excessive authority layers also cause a delay in communication.

 - Filtering: Filtering implies a willful distortion of information.
 This problem usually arise in upward communication.
 In upward communication, employees tend to pass only those messages that create a positive impression about them.

 Barriers created by the sender and receiver are known as individual barriers.
 Such barriers include the following:

 - Differences in personality: Personality is the set of attributes that define a person.
 Every person holds a distinct personality.
 This individual nature of personality acts as a barrier to communication.